Tukey Tallying

 tukey tally 1 to 10

-Then you can start another diagram for 11 onwards, like this:
+Then we can start another diagram for 11 onwards, like this:

 Example: A dot tally of 12: